 The difficulty with this solution is correct parameter setting.
 While theoretical results indicate that allocating 10 SDCCHs only increases call blocking to 1%, voice traffic volumes fluctuate throughout the day.
 Provisioning resources in a static fashion must account for worst-case scenarios and therefore leads to conservative settings.
 While protecting the network from an attack, such a mechanism may actually hinder the efficiency of normal operation.
-When traffic channels are naturally saturated, as may be common during an emergency, such hard limits actually prevent users from communicating.
-Determining the correct balance between insulation from attacks and resource utilization becomes non-trivial.
+When traffic channels are naturally saturated, as may be common during an emergency or elevated traffic scenario discussed in Section III-C, such hard limits actually prevent users from communicating.
+Furthermore, as unsustained bursts of text messages are generally innocuous, such a limitation may directly impact the provider's ability to generate revenue as user perception of SMS as a realtime service erodes.
+Determining the correct balance between insulation from attacks and resource utilization becomes nontrivial.
 Accordingly, we look to our other techniques for more complete solutions.